ZhaoyangLi-1/zhaoyangli-1.github.io/_pages/about.md

 My research focuses on developing embodied agents that can perceive, reason, and act in the physical world.
 I work at the intersection of **multimodal learning**, **robot learning**, and **preference learning**.
 Concretely, I am interested in:

-- Making large vision--language models robust under distribution shifts, improving their capacity to recognize objects and reason about scenes.
+- Making large vision--language models robust under distribution shifts, improving their capacity for detection and reasoning.
 - Learning sample-efficient control and planning policies through imitation learning, reinforcement learning, and diffusion-based methods.
 - Aligning robotic behaviors with human goals and preferences using feedback and preference data.